 Follow your passion through life because, in this life, it’s a gift.

 It’s meant for us to make the best out of it.

 So whatever you do, if you go through it, go through it with honesty.

 Go through it with integrity, go through it with compassion, go through it with love, go through it with intellect and learning and willingness and eagerness to learn more.

 Go through it with humility, but go through it.

 Whatever you write, whatever you share, just do it from your heart.

 JEFF: When can we get our hands on your new book?

 MARALA: March 31st, yep.
-March 31st, so exciting!
+March 31st—so exciting!

-JEFF: Intuition!
 In stores now!